Bioenergy in Wisconsin

 These efforts can be seen throughout the new labs and hallways in the Wisconsin Energy Institute, and beyond the bounds of the building.
 WBI-supported faculty members distributed between three colleges and nine departments are hard at work studying agronomy, biochemistry, bacteriology, genetics, biological systems engineering, economics, geography and chemical engineering.

 With increased campus support, the Wisconsin Energy Institute allows us to amplify outreach and education work throughout Wisconsin.
 We are already working to enhance programs that respond to community needs and are collaborating with UW–Madison College of Agricultural and Life Sciences and College of Engineering to provide opportunities for underrepresented student groups.
-This year, we will launch a robust suite of public events around energy and the WBI’s keystone annual outreach Summit will continue to feature bioenergy topics.

 The Wisconsin Division of Energy services contracted with the Wisconsin Bioenergy Initiative (WBI) to complete a strategic assessment of biomass in our state to see what renewable energy business opportunities might best be targeted and what policy changes might assist advancing these opportunities.